Samso9th/komments/README.md

 - Interactive mode to review and apply suggestions
 - Support for multiple programming languages
 - Customizable AI temperature setting
+- Import and apply suggestions from saved files
+- Remove comments from codebase with interactive confirmation

 ## Setup